advosama/control_5relay_esp32s_siri_webserver_ios14_googleassation/README.md

-# esp32s_homekit_5relay
+# esp32s_5relay
 how to add home from ios14  to Arduino esp32s

-iam trying to addd home kit on ios14 to swich 5 realy 220v iam using esp32s node mcu
+ican control 5 realy 220v from ip adress using esp32s node mcu

-lts see if we can with your help

 so first stip as on example 1